TheJelmega/prog-lang/design/README.md

 <trait-impl> := { <attribute> }* [ 'unsafe' ] 'impl' [ <generic-params> ] <type> 'as' <path> [ <where-clause> ] '{' { <assoc-item> }* '}'
 ```

-A `trait` implementation is defined like an inherent implementation, but also include the interface to be implemented.
+A `trait` implementation is defined like an inherent implementation, but also include the trait to be implemented.

-The trait is known as the _implemented trait_, and the implementing type implements the trait.
+The trait is known as the _implemented trait_, and the _implementing type_ implements the trait.

-A trait implementation must define all non-default associated types declared by the implemented trait and it can redefine (i.e. override) an item that has a default implementation.
+A trait implementation must define all non-default associated items declared by the implemented trait and it can redefine (i.e. override) an item that has a default implementation.
 It is not allowed to define any implementation that is not defined in the implemented trait.

 If an implemented trait contains an override for an associated function, but the implementing type has already implemented it by itself, the overriden default will be ignored.

 Unsafe traits require the `unsafe` keyword to be added to the implementation.
-`trait` implemetnations are not allowed to specify any visibility for items.
+`trait` implementations are not allowed to specify any visibility for items.

 #### Coherence

-A trait implemention is coherent when it can be be defined within the current library.
+A trait implementation is coherent when it can be be defined within the current library.

-A trait implemention is considered coherent if either the below rules aren't followed, or there are overlapping implementations.
+A trait implementation is considered coherent if either the below rules are followed, or there are overlapping implementations.

 Two trait implementations overlap when there is 2 implementations ca be instantiated for the same type.